DUNS has been replaced with UEI

-DLA is transitioning away from the Data Universal Numbering System (DUNS) and replacing it with the SAM Unique Entity Identifier (UEI) to identify federal contractors and award recipients.
+DLA has transitioned from the Data Universal Numbering System (DUNS) and replacing it with the SAM Unique Entity Identifier (UEI) to identify federal contractors and award recipients.

-Beginning April 4, 2022, the DUNS will no longer be used in federal-level procurement or financial assistance pre- and post-award processes.
+As of April 4, 2022, DUNS is no longer used in federal-level procurement or financial assistance pre- and post-award processes.
 This transition allows the government to streamline the entity identification and validation process, making it easier and less burdensome for entities to do business with the federal government.
-The UEI will become the new authoritative identifier at the federal level (including SAM, FPDS, CPARS, FAPIIS, eSRS, FSRS, and USASpending).
+The UEI is the new authoritative identifier at the federal level (including SAM, FPDS, CPARS, FAPIIS, eSRS, FSRS, and USASpending).

 The CAGE code will still be required on entity registrations for purpose of all awards in SAM.